pelican-eggs/eggs/teeworlds/README.md

 ###
 Teeworlds is a free online multiplayer game, available for all major operating systems.
-Battle with up to 16 players in a variety of game modes, including Team Deathmatch and Capture The Flag.
-You can even design your own maps!
+Battle with up to 16-64 players in a variety of game modes, including Team Deathmatch and Capture The Flag, or other gamemodes provided the desired server modification.
+You can even design your own maps, in teeworlds and customise your own Tee skin!

 ### Server requirements
 512Mb RAM is fine, 512Mb disk is fine.